Our Research

 Learn more

-If you’re still in the process of assessing your college options, you may also be undecided on your major.
-When selecting a major, one of the most important factors to consider is your future employability.
-Thinking about which industries and careers are growing the fastest in California can make it easier to find a job once you graduate, and being in demand should also help you earn a higher salary.
+If you still don’t know where you’ll attend college, it’s possible you also don’t know your major yet.
+In that case, one of the most important factors that you should consider is which industries are growing the fastest in California — this will make it easier to find a job, and more demand should also help you earn a higher salary.

-By consulting the California Employment Development Department’s Employment Projections 2018–2028, we’ve determined that the following five careers have the highest projected growth rates in California:
+By consulting the U.S. Department of Labor’s Long-Term Occupational Projections (2020–2030), we’ve determined that the following five careers have some of the highest projected growth rates in California:

 Nurse Practitioners

 Nurse practitioners (NPs) are advanced practice registered nurses who specialize in diagnosing and treating patients, with an emphasis on preventative care and health education.
 They are quickly becoming many Americans’ preferred primary care professionals.
-NPs tend to be well-compensated; in California, they earn an average salary of $151,830 per year.
+NPs tend to be well-compensated; in California, they earn an average salary of $158,130.

-California is the birthplace of countless new technologies, so it’s no surprise that the skills of software developers, especially app developers, are in high demand in the state.
-Salaries in this field tend to be quite high, with software developers earning an average salary of $146,770 per year in California.
+As governments, companies, and individuals become ever more reliant on web-based technologies, it’s no surprise that the skills of software developers and testers are in high demand.
+Salaries in this field tend to be quite high — in California, software developers earn an average salary of $182,570, and software testers make $137,690.